jmbenck/jmbenck/README.md

 ### Hi there 👋 my name is João Marcos!

 I'm a programmer, Pythonist and 3D enthusiast specialized in Virtual Reality and Augmented Reality.
-I'm currently improving my Python skills and also learning Django.
+I'm currently improving my Python skills, learning Django and Web Scraping.
 I like to share my code and I'm trying to be more active in this amazing community.

 <!--
 **jmbenck/jmbenck** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.